 The 556 revolt could be of interest too, for in that one alone it seems Samaritans and Jews worked together, Judah and Joseph, and thus there could have been a leader for each.

-We do not have exactly dates for the terms of any of the Samaritan High Priests during this period.
+We do not have exact dates for the terms of any of the Samaritan High Priests during this period.
+So one of them being executed alongside a Civil Leader of one of these Revolts is possible.

 Interestingly there is a potential Samaritan Revolt not listed on the main Samaritan Revolts Wikipedia page, and that's one implied to have happened in the time of Babba Rabba traditionally dated to 308-328.